-- Bill C-12 must ensure that Canada maximizes ambition as soon as possible, including by requiring the Minister to set a 2025 target and ensuring all targets are consistent with the best available science, international obligations, and equity principles.
+- Bill C-12 must ensure that Canada maximizes ambition as soon as possible, including by requiring the Minister to ensure accountability in the next five years and ensuring all targets are consistent with the best available science, international obligations, and equity principles.

 - Bill C-12 must place greater emphasis on science and expertise and less emphasis on politics by strengthening the Advisory body’s role in establishing targets, plans and reports, and ensure that the body is comprised of independent experts.
 The Advisory body should also prepare regular impact reports that assess the risks of current and predicted climate impacts in Canada, to inform adaptation planning.

 - Bill C-12 must actually hold government to account by prescribing robust minimum standards for planning and reporting, and imposing a legal obligation to meet the established targets.

 - Bill C-12 should ensure targets and plans are set further in advance, provide for earlier and more regular progress reporting, and place a low cap on the use of international offsets (or even restrict those offsets altogether, other than to exceed targets).

 - Without undermining the need for the federal government to take a leadership role and be willing to backstop climate action where necessary, Bill C-12 should also incentivize and facilitate provincial ambition and recognize shared action.
 Bill C-12 must also require transparency about the status and direction of greenhouse gas emissions in sub-national jurisdictions.

 - Bill C-12 must reflect Canada’s commitment to enacting UNDRIP and must include means by which Indigenous peoples can be full participants in climate action.